senkuuuuu/-proj_12-yt2localMedia/README.md

 Greetings, this is the documentation for YouTube to Local Media converter, a simple tool equipped with GUI that is created by senkuuu for the purpose of converting youtube videos into either Mp3 or Mp4

 ### 🖥️ Installation
-<b>Option 1:</b> cloning the repository and making an exe file for the codebase in your own local device
+<b>Option 1:</b> cloning the repository and making an exe file for the codebase in your own local device<br>
 Step 1: clone the repository
 ```bash
 git clone https://github.com/senkuuuuu/-proj_12-yt2localMedia.git